Storm Water Management

 If you love plants and gardening, investigate rain gardens for collecting water.
 This method provides a filtration of pollutants before the water is absorbed in to the ground.

-Visit this 3 Rivers Wet Weather link to see how our role, as homeowners and municipalities, can help solve this sewage and storm water overflow issue.
+Visit 3 Rivers Wet Weather to see how our role, as homeowners and municipalities, can help solve this sewage and storm water overflow issue.

 EVERYONE CAN HELP........